pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 ## Alternatives

+### Separate objects

+The proposed `CSIDriver.Status` combines all information in one object in a way that is both human-readable and matches the lookup pattern of the controller.

+Alternatively, `CSIStoragePool` could also be its own type, with multiple independent objects.
+But then each object would have to have a copy of the driver and storage class name and both the number of object as well as the total amount of data in etcd increases.

+Naming those objects will become harder and most likely wouldn't be useful to a human (UUID or hash of its attributes).
+Removing those objects becomes harder.

+### Prior work

 The [Topology-aware storage dynamic provisioning](https://docs.google.com/document/d/1WtX2lRJjZ03RBdzQIZY3IOvmoYiF5JxDX35-SsCIAfg) design document used a different data structure and had not fully explored how that data structure would be populated and used.